 System 01 is a modular, one-story cabin that can be built as long or as stout as desired—with pricing landing at $200 CDN a square foot.
 The flexible design allows for an open layout and lofted sleeping area capable of accomodating a family.
 Similar to System 00, this shell system can be built by the owner (and a team of experienced builders) in just a week.

-Backcountry Hut Company.
+Hut System 02 is the original design most often promoted by Backcountry Hut Company.
 The modular, prefabricated structures feature kitchen and living areas on the ground level and sleeping quarters on the top floor.
-The backcountry hut features a large, communal kitchen with bunkbeds, while the frontcountry design is more home-like with an open kitchen and live/work space below a more conventinal bedroom.
+Capable of being configured in either a "backcountry" or "frontcountry" edition, the hut can feature either a large, communal kitchen with bunkbeds or resemble more of a home with an open kitchen and live/work space below a more conventinal bedroom.
 This concept is more fitted for easily accessible areas and could even be assembled within city limits, if you’re keen to join the tiny home movement.

-Around $55,000 will get you a nice, modest hut ready for assembly, though prices vary widely on preferred layout and number of modulars needed.
+Around $55,000 will get you a nice, modest System 02 hut ready for assembly, though prices vary widely on preferred layout and number of modulars needed.
 Each hut kit is shipped flatpacked and prefabricated in Vancouver to cut down on the environmental impact of the entire process.
 And apparently, it doesn’t take an engineer to assemble the kits—great news for us desk jockeys.

 The IKEA-like concept was first conceived by avid outdoorsman and experienced business developer Wilson Edgar.
 Michael Leckie of Leckie Studio Architecture + Design then joined on to help bring the company to life with extensive knowledge go what it takes to build on remote sites.
 Additionally, Swiss national and celebrated woodworker Cyrill Werlen handles the manufacturing each hut kit.
 So, you’re in good hands.